sporksmith/walking-onions-wip/specs/04-reconstructing-endives.md

           Let R[idx][ID] = (LO, HI).

-SNIPLocation objects are thus organized in the order in which they will appear in the Merkle tree: that is, sorted by the index of their corresponding ENDIVERouterData.
+SNIPLocation objects are thus organized in the order in which they will appear in the Merkle tree: that is, sorted by the position of their corresponding ENDIVERouterData.

 Because SNIPLocation objects are signed, they must be encoded as "canonical" cbor, according to section 3.9 of RFC 7049.

-If R[idx] is {} (the empty map) for any given idx, then no SNIP will be generated for the SNIPRouterData at that index for this index group.
+If R[idx] is {} (the empty map) for any given idx, then no SNIP will be generated for the SNIPRouterData at that routing index for this index group.

 ## Computing truncated SNIPRouterData.